How to Host a Monthly Poetry Wine and Chocolate Party

 The custom was to not interpret, analyze, critique, deconstruct, or pontificate on the poems but rather to just listen, enjoy, and be moved, amused, bemused, awed, or inspired by them.
 After someone read a poem, there would be a few spontaneous comments like, "That is so beautiful!" or "He's one of my favorite poets!"
 Then the group would sit in quiet, patient expectation again until someone else said they were ready to read a poem.

 During the years that I attended, attendance at the monthly poetry parties ranged from a handful to over thirty guests.
 Attendance was usually in the range of fifteen to twenty-five persons.

-Hafez or Hafiz might be followed by Maya Angelou, John Keats by Billy Collins, Rumi by Robert Frost, William Shakespeare by Sylvia Plath, Langston Hughes by Robert Burns by Alice Walker by Dylan Thomas by Mary Oliver.
+Hafez might be followed by Maya Angelou, John Keats by Billy Collins, Rumi by Robert Frost, William Shakespeare by Sylvia Plath, Langston Hughes by Robert Burns by Alice Walker by Dylan Thomas by Mary Oliver.
 A poem from ancient Greece might be followed by a poem in the latest New Yorker.
-Some poems were heart-wrenching, some silly, some lovely, some sentimental, some deep, some passionate.
+Some poems were heart-wrenching, some silly, some lovely, some sentimental, some both passionate and profound.

 Occasionally someone would read an original poem, and it would be listened to and appreciated equally with the famous poems.
 Some fairly frequent participants seldom read a poem, preferring to just listen, but the atmosphere was so relaxed and low key that even the very shy and self-conscious felt at ease enough to sometimes take a turn reading a favorite poem.